mTLS for TP Internalization (inter-AMC)¶

 cloudflare_zero_trust_access_mtls_certificateβ uploads the GIE CA ("here's which CA to trust")cloudflare_zero_trust_access_groupβ defines a group restricted to certs signed by the GIE CA specifically (certificate = { id = ... })cloudflare_zero_trust_access_policyβnon_identitydecision allowing that group (cert-based auth, no login)cloudflare_zero_trust_access_applicationβ applies the policy to each hostname

-Without the Access Application + Policy, requests without a client cert would pass through (Cloudflare would just omit the Cf-Client-Cert-* headers).
+Without the Access Application + Policy, requests without a client cert would pass through (Cloudflare would just omit the cf-cert-* headers).

 Headers forwarded by Cloudflare¶